Last universal common ancestor: An anaerobic thermophile

 In 2016, Madeline C. Weiss and colleagues genetically analyzed 6.1 million protein-coding genes and 286,514 protein clusters from sequenced prokaryotic genomes representing many phylogenetic trees, and identified 355 protein clusters that were probably common to the LUCA.
 The results of their analysis are highly specific, though debated.
 They depict LUCA as "anaerobic, CO_{2}-fixing, H_{2}-dependent with a Wood–Ljungdahl pathway (the reductive acetyl-coenzyme A pathway), N_{2}-fixing and thermophilic.
 LUCA's biochemistry was replete with FeS clusters and radical reaction mechanisms."
-The cofactors also reveal "dependence upon transition metals, flavins, S-adenosyl methionine, coenzyme A, ferredoxin, molybdopterin, corrins and selenium.
+The cofactors indicate "dependence upon transition metals, flavins, S-adenosyl methionine, coenzyme A, ferredoxin, molybdopterin, corrins and selenium.
 Its genetic code required nucleoside modifications and S-adenosylmethionine-dependent methylations."
 They show that methanogens and clostridia were basal, near the root of the phylogenetic tree, in the 355 protein lineages examined, and that the LUCA may therefore have inhabited an anaerobic hydrothermal vent setting in a geochemically active environment rich in H_{2}, CO_{2}, and iron, where ocean water interacted with hot magma beneath the ocean floor.
-It is even inferred that LUCA also grew from H_{2} and CO_{2} via the reverse incomplete Krebs cycle.
+It is inferred that LUCA grew from H_{2} and CO_{2} via the reverse incomplete Krebs cycle.
 Other metabolic pathways inferred in LUCA are the pentose phosphate pathway, glycolysis, and gluconeogenesis.
-Even if phylogenetic evidence may point to a hydrothermal vent environment for a thermophilic LUCA, this does not constitute evidence that the origin of life took place at a hydrothermal vent since mass extinctions may have removed previously existing branches of life.

 The LUCA used the Wood–Ljungdahl or reductive acetyl–CoA pathway to fix carbon, if it was an autotroph, or to respire anaerobically, if it was a heterotroph.